 I shared what God had communicated to me about her situation, through pictures and even through my emotions with the Malaysian Airlines lost flight.
 I asked if we could pray for God to release closure for her and she agreed.
 By closure I am not talking about the grieving process coming to a close, but rather a new freedom to engage in it.
 This person had found herself unable to fully immerse herself in grieving such a great loss because there was unsettled business, one that could never be settled with this person because she is forever gone.
 We, our team of three, then prayed with confidence and boldness, thanks to this confirmed revelation, for God to bring a creative closure to this situation, in His timing and in His way.

 The fact is God knows our loss and our need to grieve, and He also knows that in the passing of loved ones, we may not always get to properly say our goodbyes and final words to these people who have impacted our lives so powerfully.
-God was stepping in to help in this delicate, painful, and tender process.
-We knew not how God would act to free up and speed up and settle what was unsettled; to bring some kind of tangible way for this person to wrap things up and be released to engage in the grieving, healing process.
+God was stepping in to help this young lady in this delicate, painful, and tender process.
+We knew not how God would bring some kind of tangible way for this person to wrap things up and be released to engage in the grieving, healing process; how He would act to speed up the healing process, settle what was unsettled, and free her up for what God had for her (her future).
 We just knew God had this precious person in mind, and was stepping in to release His power and healing for a new beginning.
 And we, with our limited knowledge and experiences, became instruments used by God to speak into and pray forth what God was now doing in this person's life.
 All this because we made ourselves available for God to speak and use even our imaginations to capture His thoughts and emotions.